Icinga/icinga-doc/markdown/en/cgiauth.md

 they are contacts (but not for services for which they are not contacts)...

--   Authorization to view service status information

--   Authorization to view service configuration information

--   Authorization to view history and notifications for the service

--   Authorization to issue service commands

 *Authenticated
 contacts^[\*](cgiauth.md#definitionscgiauth "6.2.2.
 Definitions")^*
 are granted the following permissions for each **host** for which they are contacts (but not for hosts for which they are not contacts)...

--   Authorization to view host status information

--   Authorization to view host configuration information

--   Authorization to view history and notifications for the host

--   Authorization to issue host commands

--   Authorization to view status information for all services on the host

--   Authorization to view configuration information for all services on the host

--   Authorization to view history and notification information for all services on the host

--   Authorization to issue commands for all services on the host

 It is important to note that by default **no one** is authorized for the following...

--   Viewing the raw log file via the [showlog module](cgis.md#cgis-showlog_cgi)

--   Viewing Icinga process information via the [extended information modules](cgis.md#cgis-extinfo_cgi)

--   Issuing Icinga process commands via the [command module](cgis.md#cgis-cmd_cgi)

--   Viewing host group, contact, contact group, time period, and command definitions via the [configuration module](cgis.md#cgis-config_cgi)

 You will undoubtably want to access this information, so you'll have to assign additional rights for yourself (and possibly other users) as